mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 distribution that represents the influence of the data.

 The plot on the lower left shows posterior predictive deviances.
 For each sample from the posterior distribution, a data set has been generated.
-The deviance associated the posterior samples and the observed data set is plotted against the deviance of these simulated data sets for the psychometric functions associated with the samples from the posterior distribution.
+The deviance associated with the posterior samples and the observed data set is plotted against the deviance of these simulated data sets for the psychometric functions associated with the samples from the posterior distribution.
 If the observed data are likeli to come from the fitted model, all the  points in this plot should lie around the diagnonal.
 If